 When I was little I remember trying to talk my dad into things I wanted like new shoes or a new cassette (yes I’m showing my age!) but I didn’t always go too well because mum was the boss and was in charge of those types of decisions!

 Content curation in social media provides the same influence.
 A Content Curator is a bit like a museum curator.
 If you think about a Museum Curator they decide on all the artefacts that are going to go into the museum for people to come and see.
 Their job is to research and know what they’re looking for so the customer will come to the museum.
-The curator’s knowledge, expertise and experience is the most valuable skill to make it work.
-So as a Content Curator your skill is highlighted by the content you share in your social media.
+The curator’s knowledge, expertise, and experience are the most valuable skills to make it work.
+So as a Content Curator your skill is highlighted by the content you shareonn your social media.

 After delivering some workshops recently I found many clients procrastinate about sharing content because they feel like it should be their own blog so they end up with less visibility.
 They don’t believe that curation has as much value, when in fact curation can be even more valuable.